Kumud2908/ByteMorph2/README.md

 ByteMorph is a full-stack application powered by Node.js, Express, MongoDB, and Firebase, designed to handle secure file uploads with advanced features like TailwindCSS styling, authentication, and Cloudinary image storage.

+About the app -
+the app uses huffmann and rle  to compress the file
+in the project the .exe files  codes for huffmann and rle are run as child processes however i have included cpp files for the same too for understanding pusposes

 ## 🌐 Live Demo

-Check out the project on [GitHub](https://github.com/Kumud2908/ByteMorph).
+Check out the project on (https://channeli.in/api/django_filemanager/media_files/124871/).

 ---